Periodic Asynchrony: An On-Policy Approach for Accelerating LLM Reinforcement Learning: System Design

-When performing reinforcement learning with large-scale models using different frameworks for inference and training—for instance, vLLM for inference and Megatron for training—the process generally involves three main steps:
+When performing reinforcement learning with large-scale models using different frameworks for inference and training---for instance, vLLM for inference and Megatron for training---the process generally involves three steps: (1)~synchronising the policy model weights with the inference engine; (2)~the inference engine retrieves prompts from the dataloader, generates responses, and scores them via a reward module; and (3)~the generated samples are sent to the training engine for loss computation and parameter update.
+Our system preserves this three-step structure while transforming steps~(2) and~(3) into a concurrent producer--consumer pipeline.